Alerts overview

 Like with everything in platform, you can also interact with alerts via the API.
 You can subscribe to these events in the developer console and configure your own custom alert mechanisms using web hooks.
 I hope you enjoyed this overview of alerts.
 Stay alert. -

-To work with alerts in the Platform UI, you must have the following access control permissions enabled through Adobe Admin Console:
+To work with alerts in the Experience Platform UI, you must have the following access control permissions enabled through Adobe Admin Console:

 Permission